Chapter 1: A mini-drama: Welcome to the Blitzscale Zone

 COMPUTER VOICE: TAM, the total addressable market.

-LÜTKE: …Which I always got terribly confused, because this is retail, you realize retail is basically everything, it’s a four trillion-dollar business, a four trillion-dollar market just for online parts in the next couple of years.
+LÜTKE: Which, I always got terribly confused, because this is retail, you realize retail is basically everything, it’s a $4 trillion business, a $4 trillion market just for online parts in the next couple of years.

 And so it’s like, this is so unbelievably big.
 I don’t know why I have to make the case for that.
-But then I would get back that they estimated that – this is again, middle of last decade – that there’s only about 40,000 online stores online.
-And even if I could get 50 percent of those, that would just be not that compelling of a venture capital investment.
+But then I would get back that they estimated that – this is again, middle of last decade – that there’s only about 40,000 stores online.
+And even if I could get 50

 HOFFMAN: It was this failure of Silicon Valley VCs to grasp Shopify’s value that made Tobi conclude that he was better off in Ottawa.